 Odum also became the first Sycamore to appear on the All-Missouri Valley Conference First Team since 2001 and just the sixth all-time.
 Freshman Khristian Smith was a member of the MVC All-Bench Team while Lucas Eitel and Justin Gant were named Second Team MVC Scholar-Athletes.
 Additionally, Odum was named to the 2013 Lou Henson All-America Team as well as the 2013 NABC All-District 16 First Team.

-ISU finished the 2013-14 campaign with a 14-1 record when holding an opponent under under 63 points or less in a game.
-Under Lansing, the Sycamores are 54-4 when allowing less than 63 points to the opposition (including a 16-0 mark when holding teams to 53 or less).
+The Sycamores are 63-22 (.741) inside Hulman Center under Lansing.
+Additionally, the Sycamores are 74-9 with Lansing as head coach when allowing less than 63 points to the opposition (including a 17-0 mark when holding teams to 53 or less).

 The Sycamores downed No. 25 nationally-ranked Vanderbilt on the road and finished third at the Old Spice Classic -- the best-ever finish by a MVC team in the event.